Arjun (singer): Career

-In July 2018 he was one of the headliners at the Croydon London Mela, performing with the London Mozart Players, the longest-established chamber orchestra in the UK.
+In July 2018, he was one of the headliners at the Croydon London Mela, performing with the London Mozart Players, the longest-established chamber orchestra in the UK.
 It was the first time the classical orchestra had accompanied an R&B/Hindi fusion artist.

-In 2019, Arjun featured in the soundtrack of the Indian film "Gully Boy" on the song "Goriye", and also collaborated with Dutch artist First Man on the song "Soniyere".
-In September 2019 Arjun headlined the London Mela, ending by singing Kabhi Jo Baadal as a tribute to his late wife Natasha, during which the audience held up their lit mobile phones as a mark of respect.
+In 2019, Arjun featured in the soundtrack of the Indian film Gully Boy on the song "Goriye", and also collaborated with Dutch artist First Man on the song "Soniyere".
+In September 2019, Arjun headlined the London Mela, ending by singing Kabhi Jo Baadal as a tribute to his late wife Natasha, during which the audience held up their lit mobile phones as a mark of respect.
 In October 2019, he was invited by the Federation of Indians in America and the Empire State Realty Trust to switch on the Diwali-themed lights which turned the iconic building orange to mark the city's celebration of the festival of Diwali.
 2019 also saw Arjun carry out a 10-city tour of the US, and a 6-city tour of Australia plus Fiji.

 He released the video “Tingo” with US desi artist Mickey Singh in September 2019.

 On 3 December 2019, his late wife Natasha's birthday, he released “One Last Time,” his video tribute to her.
 He organized a tribute concert to Natasha at London's Apollo Hammersmith theatre in February 2020.
 Artists Guru Randhawa, Jaz Dhami, Vidya Vox and Mickey Singh flew to London to take part in this concert, attended by over 3,500 people.
 In 2020, Arjun was named a celebrity ambassador for Cardiac Risk in the Young (C.R.Y) to help spread awareness of young sudden cardiac arrest.

-In 2020 he performed at a drive-in concert in London organized by The Bollywood Co, the first Asian/Desi concert of its kind, an innovative adaptation to the restrictions posed due to COVID-19.
+In 2020, he performed at a drive-in concert in London organized by The Bollywood Co, the first Asian/Desi concert of its kind, an adaptation to the restrictions posed due to COVID-19.

 Arjun has released collaborative videos with several well-known Desi artists, including Guru Randhawa, Mickey Singh, Vidya Vox, Jonita Gandhi, F1rstman, The PropheC and Falak.
 In addition to English, he has sung in Hindi, Punjabi, Spanish and Sinhalese.